Graduate Admissions FAQ

 An image of our online application selection screenCheck to see if there is an open intake.

-Visit our application intakes and deadlines web page.
+View the application intakes and deadlines.
 Not all programs offer an intake for all semesters and programs have application deadlines.
 Once a deadline is passed, you will not see it in the available list of programs.Some programs limit intakes to domestic applicants.
 If you are an international student, we are not currently accepting international applicants for the MA Disability Management program or for the Grand Prairie campus intake of our MBA (Vancouver and Prince George do accept international applicants though).

 If your program is open for applications, double check the campus you've selected.

 Not all programs are offered at every campus.
-In addition, some of our programs will be found under the "online" campus even though they have a hybrid delivery (some on campus required).
-Check the Program Admission Requirements web page for tips on how to find your program in the online application.
+In addition, some of our programs will be found under the online campus even though they have a hybrid delivery (some on campus required).
+Check the program admission requirements for tips on how to find your program in the online application.

 Check another Faculty to make sure you're in the right one.